Who We Are

 Associate Director of the Administrative Core and Director of the Methodology CoreBiography

 Dr. Heagerty is Professor and Chair of the Department of Biostatistics at the University of Washington and leads the Center for Biomedical Statistics (CBS), which coordinates biostatistical collaboration within health sciences departments.
 As Director of CBS, he leads Data Coordinating Centers for the evaluation of therapeutics, surgical interventions, medical procedures, and clinical delivery.
 He has expertise in the analysis of longitudinal data, methods for prognostic biomarker evaluation, and design and analysis of cluster-randomized trials.

 Director of the Resource CoreBiography

-Dr. Friedly is an Associate Professor in Rehabilitation Medicine at the University of Washington (UW) and Medical Director of the Outpatient Rehabilitation Clinics at Harborview Medical Center.
+Dr. Friedly is an Associate Professor and Vice Chair for Clinical Affairs in Rehabilitation Medicine at the University of Washington (UW) and Medical Director of the Outpatient Rehabilitation Clinics at Harborview Medical Center.
 She serves on the UW Physicians Board of Trustees and Executive Committee and is Co-Director of the Comparative Effectiveness, Cost and Outcomes Research Center (CECORC).
 Dr. Friedly has clinical expertise in treating patients with chronic pain and extensive research experience in health services and study design.
 She was most recently PI of a large, AHRQ-funded multicenter comparative effectiveness trial of epidural steroid injections for spinal stenosis (LESS trial).